It’s tough to find the right offshore bank. If you’re an American, it can be near impossible.

 - The Hong Kong and Shanghai Banking Corporation Limited in India (HSBC India)

 - The Bank of N.T.
 Butterfield & Son Limited (also known as Butterfield Bank and Bank of Butterfield), its predecessors, subsidiaries, and affiliates

 - Sovereign Management & Legal, Ltd., its predecessors, subsidiaries, and affiliates (effective 12/19/14)

 - Bank Leumi le-Israel B.M., The Bank Leumi le-Israel Trust Company Ltd, Bank Leumi (Luxembourg) S.A., Leumi Private Bank S.A., and Bank Leumi USA (effective 12/22/14)

 - BSI SA (effective 3/30/15)

 - Vadian Bank AG (effective 5/8/15)

 I hope you have found this post on offshore banks to avoid helpful.
-Please send me an email at firstname.lastname@example.org for a list of recommended banks or for help opening an offshore account.
+Check out this article on offshore banking countries.